-The BTU investment program is guided by Texas state laws, by various City ordinances, and by City of Bryan investment policy which prescribes how the City Electric System will operate its investment program in accordance with applicable laws and regulations.
-This policy further sets forth (1) the basic principles governing the investment of funds; (2) the objectives of the investment program; and (3) the authority, responsibilities, limitations, documentation, and requirements to be used in the administration and operation of the investment program.
+The BTU investment program is guided by Texas state statutes, by various City ordinances, and by City of Bryan investment policy which amplifies those guidelines and prescribes how the City Electric System will operate its investment program in accordance with applicable laws and regulations.

+The City's policy, which was adopted on September 24, 2013 for the fiscal year ending September 30, 2014, sets forth (1) the basic principles governing the investment of funds; (2) the objectives of the investment program; and (3) the authority, responsibilities, limitations, documentation, and requirements to be used in the administration and operation of the investment program.

-Notes to Financial Statements - continued For the Fiscal Years Ended September 30, 2013 and 2012
+Notes to Financial Statements - continued For the Fiscal Years Ended September 30, 2014 and 2013

-Investments authorized by the investment policy are those approved by the revised State of Texas Public Funds Investment Act and the Texas Public Funds Collateral Act.
-Investments authorized under the policy include the following:
+Investments authorized by the investment policy are those approved by the revised State of Texas Public Funds Investment Act, Chapter 2256.
+These investments include the following: